Key Takeaways: Leantime Project Management

 Leantime’s AI tool is still in beta, and no full release date has been set.
 It’s also worth noting that currently, the AI tool only works on Leantime instances running in the cloud.
 If you download the open-source version of Leantime to run on your server, the AI tool will not be available.

 Leantime is an open-source platform, meaning its source code is hosted on a repository like GitHub and is readily available for community members to look at and modify.
 Open-source software has many benefits, including rapid bug detection, faster updates, quicker feature implementation and lower pricing.

-What can users of Leantime expect to find?
+What can users of Leantime expect to find across the new plans?
 You’ll find kanban boards, a Gantt chart, tables, lists, calendars and project dashboards.
 There’s also time-tracking, project portfolios and reporting.
 Research boards, project blueprints, role management and admin tools, support for milestone progress and document sharing round out a solid offering.

 Workflow and Collaboration Tools

 Leantime is a collaborative platform with communication, roadmap planning and task management tools that help take an idea from inception to completion.
 The software’s approach to project management is different from monday.com’s (here’s our monday.com review) and Asana’s (our Asana review), and is more akin to Basecamp’s approach (our Basecamp review).

 Leantime has idea boards where you can share images and discuss ideas.
 There are blueprints that help you focus on your customers, problems, risk analysis and solutions.
 There are also retrospective boards where you can see what worked, what didn’t work and what can be done differently.
 All of these tools encourage communication and teamwork, which is great to see.